keff6/jQuery-AudioPlayer/README.md

 # jQuery-AudioPlayer

-An Audio Player build on HTML, CSS and jQuery
+An Audio Player Interface build on:

+* HTML
+*CSS
+*jQuery